ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 - Terraform searches the environment of its own process for environment variables named `TF_VAR_` followed by the name of a declared variable.

-- You can also define variable with environment variables that begin with `TF_VAR_`.
+- You can also define a variable with environment variables that begin with `TF_VAR_`.

 ```bash
 export TF_VAR_s3_bucket_name=recep-env-varible-bucket